 Looking for dining recommendations, pre-show lecture details, what to wear, or how to get to the opera?
 We can help.

 Tosca is sung in Italian with live English captions.
-It features the Portland Opera Chorus, the Portland Opera Orchestra, and the Portland Opera Children's Chorus.
+It features the Portland Opera Chorus and Orchestra.

 Tickets start at $35.
 In addition to the ticketed performances at Keller Auditorium, digital access will be available for a limited time on Portland Opera Onscreen.